tillnagel/unfolding/tutorials/basic-how-to-use-unfolding.md

 ## Marker

 Displaying markers on a map is very straight-forward.
-Just create a marker with a location and add it to the map in setup().
+Just create a marker with a location and add it to the map once.

 	Location berlinLocation = new Location(52.5, 13.4);
 	Location dublinLocation = new Location(53.35, -6.26);